gaultier/blog/how_to_make_your_own_static_site_generator.md

 }
 ```

+Technically I could use the [nohash](https://docs.rs/nohash-hasher/0.2.0/nohash_hasher/) crate to optimize a bit, since the key in the map is already a hash, no need to hash it a second time.
+But I don't bother for now.

 I never clear the cache, because my computer has so much memory.
 This has one advantage: if I undo a change when writing an article, and the work had already finish, I will hit the existing cache entry again.

 Skipping all this work is fine for one reason only: generating the HTML for an article is a pure function with immutable arguments.
 If it mutated a variable (for example a search index), we could not easily skip this work.